 In this fulfilling research environment, more than 200 researchers are engaged in daily efforts to discover innovative drugs that will satisfy unmet medical needs.

 A new compound produced in drug discovery research goes through preclinical studies using various cells, experimental animals and animal models to predict the effects and adverse reactions in humans.
 This step is followed by human clinical trials to evaluate medical efficacy and safety, which, if successful, indicate that the candidate has potential to contribute as a new drug.
 Regulatory authorities issue various guidelines and standards regarding these studies for clarifying drug safety, efficacy, and quality, all of which must be carried out in testing facilities that have been approved by the regulatory authorities.

-The Discovery and Preclinical Research Division (Tokushima Area) has built up a wealth of reliable data by following good laboratory practice (GLP*) to conduct the testing required for pharmaceutical manufacturing and marketing approval applications submitted to Japan's Ministry of Health, Labour and Welfare, the Pharmaceuticals and Medical Devices Agency and other relevant authorities.
-The Division also pursues tie-ups with everyday practice settings to advance research aimed at uncovering additional indications, to promote proper drug use, and to conduct research to establish treatment regimens suited to individual patients which are highly effective with few side effects.
+The Discovery and Preclinical Research Division (Tokushima Area) has built up a wealth of reliable data according to good laboratory practice (GLP*) to conduct the testing required for pharmaceutical manufacturing and marketing approval applications submitted to Japanʼs Ministry of Health, Labour and Welfare, the Pharmaceuticals and Medical Devices Agency and other relevant authorities.
+The Division also pursues tie-ups with everyday practice settings to advance research aimed at uncovering additional indications, to promote proper drug use.

 ※GLP: A standardized set of reliable practices and principles for conducting preclinical laboratory studies